sarahmurphy86/sarahmurphy86.github.io/README.md

 My next step was to build a mock-up of the app, so that I could bring the user interface to life.
 This meant my colleagues and I were able to experience how it ‘felt’ to navigate through the app, how it should work, and what the end product could look like before we began building it.

-You can take a look at the prototype by clicking on the link below.

-<a href="https://preview.uxpin.com/18620110def9cd42c43a7f5650fa077be6aa4d48#/pages//simulate/no-panels?mode=i" target="_blank"> Link to my HTML prototype</a>

 ### User testing

 Once we had built a functional app, this seemed like a great opportunity to get some potential users to try it out and give us some feedback.
 I recruited three participants to test out our app based on my proto-personas.